rbmk-project/rbmk/README.md

 We support the following build-time feature flags:

 * `rbmk_disable_markdown` disables markdown rendering when
-producing help text and makes the binary much smaller.
+producing help text thus making the binary much smaller.

-You need to pass these feature flags to the `go build` command.
+You need to pass these feature flags to the `go build` command or the `go install` command using the `-tags` flag.

-For example,
+For example, this command:

 ```sh
 go build -v -tags rbmk_disable_markdown,netgo ./cmd/rbmk
 ```

-the previous command builds with disabled markdown rendering.
+builds with disabled markdown rendering (`rbmk_disable_markdown`) and using the pure-Go DNS lookup engine (`netgo`).

 ## Quick Start